PyFPGA/pyfpga/README.md

 pip install -e .
 ```

-> With `-e` (`--editable`) your application is installed into site-packages via a kind of symlink.
-> That allows pulling changes through git or changing the branch, avoiding the need to reinstall the package.
+> **NOTE:** with `-e` (`--editable`), the application is installed into site-packages via a symlink, which allows you to pull changes through git or switch branches without reinstalling the package.

 ## Similar projects